mattdabit/bank-marketing/README.md

 it is absolutely useless.

 ### DecisionTree
-Here are the hyperparameters for the decision tree.
+Here are the hyperparameters for the decision tree model.
 ```python
 params = {
     "smote__k_neighbors": [3, 5],